matthiasschaub/hoon-school/notes/lesson-1.md

 : Hoon compiles to Nock

 Nock
-: A purely functional typeless programming language
+: A purely functional typeless programming language (low level) : A minimalist Turing complete combinator calculus
-: A minimalist Turing complete combinator calculus
+: A Turing-complete function that maps a cell [subject formula] to a noun product

 Noun
 : Everything in Hoon (and Nock, and Urbit) is a noun